G

 These dogs have a variety of fur colorings consisting of a black tone with hints of tan or white markings around the paws and chest area.

-The Gollie dog has a lot of energy which is why they need a good amount of physical exercise.
+The Gollie dog has a lot of energy, which is why it needs a good amount of physical exercise.
 These exercises can include running or playing fetch.
 Being outdoors keeps their body and minds stimulated and prevents them from becoming bored.
 In addition, they need to be fed a healthy diet and given fresh water daily.

 Grooming

 They require daily brushing as their fine hair will shed and stick to everything.
 It is best to take your Gollie to get groomed by professional groomers, who will assist your dog with a tapered trim on their coat and nails.
-When outdoors, their coats can get dirty, it’s advised to bathe them once a week to prevent them from becoming smelly and keep their coats clean and shiny.
+When outdoors, their coats can get dirty.
+It’s advised to bathe them every 4 to 8 weeks, or as needed if they get particularly dirty, to maintain a healthy coat and skin.
 If you struggle to brush your dog’s teeth, instead of using toothpaste, you can give them dental treats or even vegetables such as celery and carrots, as this will rub the plaque off their teeth.

 Training